MicrosoftDocs/powerquery-docs/powerquery-docs/unpivot-column.md

 Similar to the **Unpivot columns** operation, if your query is refreshed and more data is picked up from the data source, all the columns will be unpivoted except the ones that were previously selected.

-To illustrate this, say that you have a new table like the one in the following image.<!--Suggested.
-You don't want to have an image in the middle of your sentence.
-(Or maybe you do!
-But it will be near impossible to make this work for accessibility.) -->
+To illustrate this, say that you have a new table like the one in the following image.

 ![Unpivot updated source table](images/me-unpivot-updated-source-table.png "needs detailed alt text")